arpitghura/NotesJar/CONTRIBUTION.md

     ```bash
     git push origin feature-name
     ```
-6. Open a pull request, referencing any relevant issues.
+6. Open a pull request, referencing relevant issues.

+    The PR should contain about:

+    1. the problem or issue tag
+    2. the solution approach you have made
+    3. any big file changes
+    4. any bug/issue that can arise from the changes.

 ## Code Style